 Read about her more serious side below,

-Nala & Roz have experience in nonprofits as former clients of a dog rescue.
+Nala, Roz and Joey have experience in nonprofits as former clients of dog rescues.
 They are key team members with boundless energy.
 They deliver smiles every day, making our work even more enjoyable.
 They pride themselves on barking at intruders and demanding lap time.
+Joey is our newest edition.
+He is extremely opinionated, but you can overlook that because he is so cute.
 Nala is particularly proud of being the boss of Roz, while Roz is all about getting along, playing the "bite me" game and getting food.

 Jim is a former television executive who, as he puts it, "Got tired of putting butts in chairs to watch advertisements," and became a nonprofit executive in his second-act career.
 He prides himself on his attention to detail and insight into the inner workings of charities.
 Jim is also known sometimes as Cliffy from Cheers, except he does actually have great knowledge and he loves to share it.